Gottlob! nun geht das Jahr zu Ende, BWV 28

 Gottlob! nun geht das Jahr zu Ende (Praise God!
 Now the year comes to an end), BWV 28, (Note: "BWV" is Bach-Werke-Verzeichnis, a thematic catalogue of Bach's works.) is a church cantata by Johann Sebastian Bach for the Sunday after Christmas.
 He first performed it on 30 December 1725.
+Bach wrote the cantata in the third year of his tenure as Thomaskantor, director of church music in Leipzig.
+The text by Erdmann Neumeister ignores the prescribed reading for the Sunday and is focused on the turn of the year instead, including stanzas from two hymns, Johann Gramann's "Nun lob, mein Seel, den Herren" and from Paul Eber's "Helft mir Gotts Güte preisen.

+Bach structured the cantata in six movements and scored it for four vocal soloists, a four-part choir, and a Baroque instrumental ensemble of cornetto, three trombones, two oboes, taille, strings and continuo.

 History and text

 Bach composed the cantata in his third year as Thomaskantor in Leipzig for the Sunday after Christmas.
 The prescribed readings for the Sunday were from the Epistle to the Galatians, through Christ we are free from the law, and from the Gospel of Luke, Simeon and Anna talking to Mary.

 The cantata text is by Erdmann Neumeister: he included in the second movement the first stanza of Johann Gramann's hymn "Nun lob, mein Seel, den Herren" (1530), a Bible quotation in the third movement, and a hymn stanza by Paul Eber for the closing chorale.
 The chorale theme "Helft mir Gotts Güte preisen" (Zahn 5267) is of unknown authorship.
 The poet did not refer to the Bible readings for the day but portrayed thanks for the past year and prayers for preservation in the new year.

-Bach first performed the cantata on 30 December 1725.
+Bach led the first performance of the cantata in the church service on 30 December 1725.

+Music

 Structure and scoring

 Bach structured the cantata in six movements, scored for four vocal soloists (soprano, alto, tenor, bass) and four-part choir, and a Baroque instrumental ensemble of cornetto, three trombones, two oboes, taille, two violins, viola and continuo.